emaphp/eMapper/README.md

 **Using objects and arrays as parameter**

 <br/>
 Queries also supports a syntax which obtains values from object properties (and array keys).
-We can refer to an object property with the **#** symbol and the object property between braces.
+We can refer to an object property by putting the property name between braces right after a **#** symbol.
 Just like previous mapping expressions, it is also possible to specify the property type, subindex and range.

 ```php
 //user values